 Some things are simply true [smile/laugh].
 The arbiter of truth is God—not your favorite social media news feed, not Google, and certainly not those who are disaffected from the Church.

-(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation and support.
-I am deeply grateful to you. -Bryce)-Russell M. Nelson
+(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation.
+If every reader gave just $1, it would give life to me and my family.
+I am deeply grateful to you for your kindness and generosity. —Bryce)-Russell M. Nelson

 There are many things wrong with this, it seems to me.
 Truth is certainly not that simple, and pretending it is doesn’t help anyone.
 I’ve written many articles in recent days about the differences between relative and absolute truth, but Nelson does not seem to care to make such nuanced distinctions.
 What is true is true, and that is the end of it.
 End of story.
 Full stop.
 Do not pass “Go!”
 Do not collect $200.